rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.5.3">4.226.5.3</a> Make a note if the name of manufacturer is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis in the note (see [4.223.6.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.6.1)).

-<a name="4.226.5.4">4.226.5.4</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part and the name or form of name of the manufacturer changes in the course of issue, transcribe the manufacturer statement of the first or earliest part and give the publication statement of the later part(s) in a note (see [4.223.8.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.8.1)).
+<a name="4.226.5.4">4.226.5.4</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part and the name or form of name of the manufacturer changes in the course of issue, transcribe the manufacturer statement of the first or earliest part and give the manufacture statement of the later part(s) in a note (see [4.223.8.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.8.1)).

 <a name="4.226.5.5">4.226.5.5</a> Make a note on manufacture statement if no name, address, or device of a manufacturer appears on the manifestation or if the responsibility of a manufacturer for a particular manifestation is conjectured.
 In any case of a supplied manufacturer give supporting evidence in a note (see [4.223.9.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.9.1)).